epicweb-dev/config/docs/decisions/002-minimal-eslint.md

 There are some rules which cover high impact issues, but are so unlikely to happen in any project that they are not worth including.
-For example, `no-compare-neg-zero` is protecting you from a pretty odd behavior, but the liklihood of it catching a real issue is so low it's not worth including.
+For example, `no-compare-neg-zero` is protecting you from a pretty odd behavior, but the likelihood of it catching a real issue is so low it's not worth including.

-Another thing to consider is for TypeScript files, there are many rules which are completely redudant.
-For example, `no-setter-return` is a redudant rule in a TypeScript project because TypeScript will give a compiler error if you try to return from a setter.
+Another thing to consider is for TypeScript files, there are many rules which are completely redundant.
+For example, `no-setter-return` is a redundant rule in a TypeScript project because TypeScript will give a compiler error if you try to return from a setter.

 ## Decision